Marshall vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 6, 2021

 - Saturday's total is 9.8 points lower than the two team's combined 67.3 points per game average.

-- This contest's total is 16.2 points more than the 41.3 these two squads combine to surrender per game this season.

-- The average total in Thundering Herd games this season is 59.2, 1.7 points more than Saturday's over/under of 57.5.

-- The 51.8 PPG average total in Owls games this season is 5.7 points fewer than this game's over/under.
+- In 2021, games involving the Owls have averaged a total of 51.8 points, 5.7 fewer than this game's set over/under.

 Marshall Stats and Trends

-- When Marshall scores more than 21.5 points, it is 4-3 against the spread and 4-3 overall.
+- Marshall is 4-3 against the spread and 4-3 overall this season when the team puts up more than 21.5 points.

 - The Thundering Herd average 122.4 more yards per game (503.0) than the Owls give up per outing (380.6).

-- Marshall is 4-4 against the spread and 5-3 overall when the team picks up more than 380.6 yards.
+- When Marshall picks up over 380.6 yards, the team is 4-4 against the spread and 5-3 overall.

-- The Thundering Herd have turned the ball over 19 times this season, six more turnovers than the Owls have forced (13).
+- This year, the Thundering Herd have turned the ball over 19 times, six more than the Owls' takeaways (13).

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.